Tag: executive presentation coaching

 About the Author

-Mary Beth Hazeldine spent 25 years in corporate banking at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank, helping clients raise over £250 million in funding.
+Mary Beth Hazeldine spent 24 years in corporate banking at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank, advising clients on high-stakes funding and board presentations.
 She now teaches the 3Ps Framework to executives at Winning Presentations.
 Her background includes certifications in NLP and hypnotherapy, which inform her approach to executive presence and delivery.